Rules & Guidelines for Waggy Racers

 When you complete online entry for one of our events, you will submit some basic personal information to us - for example your email address and mobile number.
 We will never pass this information on to anyone else.
 We will use your details for the sole purpose of contacting you about the race you are entering and to keep you posted about future Waggy Races events.

 Before submitting an online entry form, you will be asked to tick a box to indicate your consent to us storing your details.

 1 person & 1 dog | 1 person & 2 dogs* | PACK (2 people & 1 dog)**

 *Those entering in a two dog team - this may be a separate prize category depending on the number of two dog entries.

 **One team member must be attached to the dog - the additional runner can either run freely alongside or attach via a second lead.

-Participants will be started in waves.
 By indicating your estimated 5k time on the entry form, we will ensure that you start the race with participants of a similar ability.
 From a safety perspective, this will also reduce overtaking on the course.
-The standard that you enter will have no bearing on the results and is not a separate prize category.

 We advise that you build your dogs fitness up over a period of time leading up to the race.
 Be aware that during warmer weather (eg. over 16°c) some breeds [especially those with short muzzles / thick coats] may have difficulty staying cool.